 They surely have a vision board or pictures of the places they have also wanted to visit.
 They are attracted by beautiful, romantic places.
-These kind of traveller may be going for example to France for their honeymoon and visit Venise to enjoy the sights.
+This kind of traveller may be going for example to France for their honeymoon and visit Venise to enjoy the sights.
 The last profile is the “relaxed tourist”.
-His main aim is not to visit and have sore feet but to enjoy its trip by getting away from the Chinese crowd; daily life, pollution and other variables that may hinder their happiness back at home.
+His main aim is not to visit and have sore feet but to enjoy his trip by getting away from the Chinese crowd; daily life, pollution and other variables that may hinder their happiness back at home.

 Importance of the Face « mian zi », and how do others perceive them.
 They don’t hesitate to share their experiences and pictures on their Chinese social media account.

 6: Shopping, Shopping